permutationlock/DumbCycle/README.md

 # DumbCycle

-A commit-by-commit[^1] (hopefully) instructional example of how to make a game using the dumb frame buffer interface of the Linux Direct Rendering Manager.
+A (hopefully) instructional example of how to make a game using the dumb frame buffer interface of the Linux Direct Rendering Manager.
 The entire game is ~1000 lines of
 C99 code with a small `x86_64` assembly runtime.
 No libraries or preprocessor directives were allowed, even libc.

-The intent is for a reader to step through each commit, starting from a basic executable and building up to a double buffered snake/LightCycle game.
-I also [wrote an article][13] going through the development step-by-step.
+I [wrote an article][13] going through the development step-by-step.

 ## Requirements